George-Edih/cs1302-ce01/README.md

 18. What command can be used to output the number of lines containing the name "Sherlock" (case sensitive)?

-19. Consider your response to the previous two question.
+19. Consider your response to the previous two questions.
 What commands can be used to output the number of lines containing both the word "Sherlock" (case sensitive) and "Watson" (case sensitive)?